MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Neural Achitecture Search; Adversarial Robustness.
   - <details><summary>Digest</summary> In this work, we take an architectural perspective and investigate the patterns of network architectures that are resilient to adversarial attacks.
 We discover a family of robust architectures (RobNets).

+- Adversarial Machine Learning Phases of Matter. [[paper]](https://arxiv.org/abs/1910.13453)
+  - Si Jiang, Sirui Lu, Dong-Ling Deng.
+  - Key Word: Adversarial Robustness; Condensed Matter Physics.
+  - <details><summary>Digest</summary> We find that some important underlying physical principles and symmetries remain to be adequately captured for classifiers with even near-perfect performance.
+This explains why adversarial perturbations exist for fooling these classifiers.
+In addition, we find that, after adversarial training, the classifiers will become more consistent with physical laws and consequently more robust to certain kinds of adversarial perturbations.
+Our results provide valuable guidance for both theoretical and experimental future studies on applying machine learning techniques to condensed matter physics.

 - Confidence-Calibrated Adversarial Training: Generalizing to Unseen Attacks. [[paper]](https://arxiv.org/abs/1910.06259)
   - David Stutz, Matthias Hein, Bernt Schiele. *ICML 2020*
   - Key Word: Adversarial Training; Out-of-Distribution Detection.